Membership of the Collegium Basilea is international. It continues the tradition of the "Republic of Letters"

 Applications for and enquiries about Membership or Corporate Membership should be made to the President.

-Correspondence about subscription rates should be addressed directly to the Treasurer.
+Correspondence about subscriptions and subscription rates should be addressed directly to the Treasurer.